 - Passmark scores taken from CPUBenchMark.net

-- Intel Core i7-6700K is provided here for reference
+- Intel Core i7-6700K is provided here for refereGiven

-Basically, given the current gen hardware, budget or entry level processors should suffice for your gaming PC for Rocket League.
+Given current-gen hardware, entry-level budget processors should suffice for your gaming PC for Rocket League.

-The AMD Athlon 3000G is the bear minimum that we can recommend as it easily fits the minimum official requirements, both old and new.
-If you are building a Rocket League PC for your kids, or just a casual PC for light Rocket League sessions, then this is a good enough processor.
+The AMD Athlon 3000G is the bare minimum we can recommend as it easily fits the minimum official requirements, both old and new.
+This is a good enough processor if you are building a Rocket League PC for your kids or just a casual PC for a light Rocket League session.

-However, for a staple PC for Rocket League for both casual and seasoned players, our recommended processors are from the latest gen Intel Core i3 and AMD Ryzen 3 CPUs i.e Ryzen 3 3100, Ryzen 3 3300X, Intel Core i3 10100K etc
+However, for a staple PC for Rocket League for casual and seasoned players, our recommended processors are from the latest gen Intel Core i3 and AMD Ryzen 3 CPUs, i.e., Ryzen 3 3100, Ryzen 3 3300X, Intel Core i3 10100K, etc.

-The Intel Core i7 6700K has been included in the table above as a reference here.
-This was one of the the flagship processors back when Rocket League was originally released in 2015.
+The Intel Core i7 6700K is a reference in the table above.
+This was one of the flagship processors when Rocket League was originally released in 2015.
 That goes to show how far the processors have come today.

 Recommended CPU for Rocket League Build Benchmarks

-Rocket League, like most online multiplayer games, would benefit more from a CPU with a great single core performance as compared to a CPU with more than 4 cores.
+Like most online multiplayer games, Rocket League would benefit more from a CPU with a great single-core performance than a CPU with more than four cores.

-The newest generation CPUs, i.e 11th Gen Intel Core i5 11600K and the 5000 Series AMD Ryzen 5 5600X have the obvious advantage here.
-However, since they are expensive and feature an overkill amount of cores i.e 6 cores / 12 threads, these would only come in handy if you plan to stream or have plenty of background applications running at the same time.
+The newest generation CPUs, i.e., 11th Gen Intel Core i5 11600K and the 5000 Series AMD Ryzen 5 5600X, have the obvious advantage here.
+However, since they are expensive and feature an overkill amount of cores, i.e., six cores / 12 threads, these would only come in handy if you plan to stream or have plenty of background applications running simultaneously.

-In most cases the much cheaper entry level AMD Ryzen 3 3300X or an Intel Core i3 10100K would suffice.
-The AMD Ryzen 3 3300X has the best single core performance in the entry level market, however, it does not feature an integrated GPU (more on this below in the GPU section).
+The much cheaper entry-level AMD Ryzen 3 3300X or an Intel Core i3 10100K would suffice in most cases.
+The AMD Ryzen 3 3300X has the best single-core performance in the entry-level market.
+However, it does not feature an integrated GPU (more on this below in the GPU section).

-The multi core performance of a CPU basically defines how well it can multi task.
-This also translates to how well it encodes your game capture when you are streaming the game online.
+The multi-core performance of a CPU defines how well it can multi-task.
+This also translates to how well it encodes your game capture when you stream the game online.

-Here we can see that the CPUs with 6 cores and 12 threads i.e the Intel Core i5 11600K and the AMD Ryzen 5 5600X have the best performance.
+Here we can see that the CPUs with six cores and 12 threads, i.e., the Intel Core i5 11600K and the AMD Ryzen 5 5600X have the best performance.
 Hence for a streaming build, this is what I recommend.

 AMD Ryzen ‘G’ Series Processors – Great for Budget Builds